Distributional (Single) Index Models: Data application

 \subsection{Alternative regression methods}

 We compare the DIM to two other distributional regression methods: A Cox proportional hazards model \citep{Cox1972} and quantile regression with monotone rearrangement \citep{Koenker2005, Chernozhukov2010}.
-For both, we use the same variables and specifications as in the index estimator for the DIM, which was superior compared to other variants tested.
+For both, we use the same variables and specifications as in the index estimator for the DIM, which was superior compared to other variants tested; detailed results are provided in the appendix.

 A Cox proportional hazards model is a classical choice for modeling survival times, and it shares some similarities with a DIM.
 Both models are semi-parametric and based on stochastic order restrictions on the conditional distributions, namely the usual stochastic ordering in the DIM and the hazard rate order in Cox regression, which is stronger than the usual stochastic order \citep[Theorem 1.B.1]{Shaked2007}.
 While the distribution functions are estimated non-parametrically in Cox regression, the relationship between different conditional distributions is modeled parametrically via the hazard ratio, as opposed to the DIM, where only the ordering on the conditional distributions is modeled parametrically by the index function.